xanjay/cmate-virtual-tryon/README.md

 If you have any issue fixes or improvement changes.
 Fork this repo, make changes and submit pull request.

 ## License
-CMate is freely available for free non-commercial use under Apache License.
+CMate is freely available for free non-commercial use under [Apache License 2.0](https://github.com/xanjay/cmate-virtual-tryon/blob/master/LICENSE).